gammalib/gammalib/doc/source/user_manual/modules/model.rst

 time, observed energy and observed arrival direction.
 The integrate over observed time is for the moment a simple multiplication with ontime.
-The intergal over observed energy is performed by the ``GObservation::npred_spec`` method that calls the :doxy:`GModel::eval_gradients` method.
+The integral over observed energy is performed by the ``GObservation::npred_spec`` method that calls the :doxy:`GModel::eval_gradients` method.
 For :doxy:`GModelSky` models this method calls the :doxy:`GResponse::nroi`